dustinpfister/test_threejs/README.md

 $ node index 8080
 ```

+If all goes well starting the server, one can then go to http://localhost:8080 to view the demos.
 Optionally the first argument is the desired port you want the sever to run on.
-It will default to a PORT environment variable, or hard coded value of 3000 if not given.
+It will default to a PORT environment variable, or hard coded value of 3000 if there is no argument or environment variable.

 ### 2.2 - Use the start.sh or start.bat files

-I also have a start.sh file that should work well for starting the sever in a Linux system and I assume most other POSIX like systems.
-For windows users there is also a start.bat file that works well for me for starting the server when I want to get this up and running on a windows system.
+I also have a start.sh file that should work well for starting the sever in most Linux systems, and I assume most other POSIX like systems.
+For windows users there is also a start.bat that should work for windows users.

 ```
 $ ./start.sh